taolicus/cell/README.md

 - **Multiplayer**: Players can join and see each other in real-time
 - **Movement**: WASD or arrow keys to move, mouse to look around
 - **Entities**: AI-controlled bacteria that consume energy while moving
+- **Resources**: Blue nutrient particles that provide energy when consumed
+- **Energy System**: Players and entities lose energy while moving, gain energy from resources
-- **Survival**: Entities die when energy depletes, creating pressure for resource systems
+- **Survival**: Entities and players die when energy depletes, creating pressure for resource systems
-- **Visual Feedback**: Energy levels shown through color and size changes
+- **Visual Feedback**: Energy levels shown through color and size changes, energy UI display
+- **Resource Competition**: Multiple players and entities compete for the same limited resources

 ## Next Steps
 - Add more game logic, sync entities, handle disconnects, etc.